pqweraddy/hq/content/about.md

 title= 'About Me'
 +++

 Hi there!
-I'm **Paddy Yu-Syuan Lee**, a :taiwan: Taiwanese sophomore majoring in Computer Science.
+I'm **Paddy Yu-Syuan Lee**, a :taiwan: Taiwanese sophomore majoring in **Computer Science**.
 Welcome to my portfolio website!

 I'm currently serving as the **Vice President** of the NTU CSIE Council and the **General Coordinator** of the 2025 NTU CSIE Night—one of the largest events organized by the NTU CSIE Council.